The Mandalorian season 3: Casting

 Pedro Pascal stars in the series as The Mandalorian.
 The Mandalorian is also portrayed by stunt doubles Brendan Wayne and Lateef Crowder, with Wayne and Crowder receiving co-star credit for the first time in the third season.
 In November 2020, Esposito said he expected to be featured more prominently in the third season than previous ones.
-Also returning are Carl Weathers as Greef Karga, Katee Sackhoff as Bo-Katan Kryze, Emily Swallow as The Armorer, Amy Sedaris as Peli Motto, and Omid Abtahi as Penn Pershing.
-Katy O'Brian co-stars as Elia Kane, reprising the role from the second season.
-Paul Sun-Hyung Lee also reprises his role as Carson Teva.
-In March 2022, Christopher Lloyd was revealed to be a guest star for the season, and in May 2022 it was revealed that Tim Meadows would appear in the season.
+Also returning are Carl Weathers as Greef Karga, Katee Sackhoff as Bo-Katan Kryze, Emily Swallow as The Armorer, Amy Sedaris as Peli Motto, Omid Abtahi as Penn Pershing, Simon Kassianides as Axe Woves, and Mercedes Varnado as Koska Reeves.
+Katy O'Brian co-stars as Elia Kane, reprising the role from the second season, while Ahmed Best co-stars as Jedi Master Kelleran Beq; Best originated the role on the children's game show Star Wars: Jedi Temple Challenge.
+Due to the previous experience and concern to how his character would fit in the story, Best was initially reluctant to appear.
+However, executive producers Jon Favreau and Dave Filoni were able to convince him to appear.
+Paul Sun-Hyung Lee also reprises his role as Carson Teva, as does Tait Fletcher as the Mandalorian Paz Vizsla, with the character voiced by Favreau.
+In March 2022, Christopher Lloyd was revealed to be a guest star for the season, as Commissioner Helgait, and in May 2022 it was revealed that Tim Meadows would appear in the season, as New Republic Colonel Tuttle.
+Jack Black and singer Lizzo co-star as Captain Bombardier and his wife The Duchess, respectively, of the planet Plazir-15.
+Favreau cast Black and Lizzo as Bombardier and the Duchess because of their reputations in social media as Star Wars fans, with Black often doing funny videos of The Mandalorian on his Instagram and TikTok accounts while Lizzo often cosplayed as Grogu in videos that Favreau's kids showed to his father.
+As the showrunners were preparing to make an episode with an eccentric royal couple in a court that felt like something taken from Lewis Carroll's Alice's Adventures in Wonderland, Favreau reached out to Black and Lizzo and they gladly accepted, especially for the opportunity of interacting with the Grogu puppet.

+Also starring in the season are Temuera Morrison reprising his role as the voice of the clone troopers, Steve Blum reprising his role as the voice of Rebels character Garazeb "Zeb" Orrelios, and directors Deborah Chow, Rick Famuyiwa, and Dave Filoni reprising their roles as New Republic pilots Sash Ketter, Jib Dodger, and Trapper Wolf, respectively.
+Brian Gleeson and Xander Berkeley appear as Brendol Hux and Gillad Pellaeon, two Imperial warlords and members of the Shadow Council.
+Jonny Coyne, Jodi Long, Hemky Madera, Ron Bottitta, Marco Khan, and Imelda Corcoran appear as additional warlords.